 Skip to content

-Convert any video to MP4 on Mac with QuickTime export or FFmpeg.
-H.264 MP4 for uploads, editing, and sharing.
+Convert video to MP4 on Mac with GetCompress, QuickTime, or FFmpeg.
+Get H.264 MP4 for uploads, editing, and sharing from MOV, MKV, and more.

 By Petr Samokhin

-Upload forms, editors, and teammates expect MP4 with H.264 video and AAC audio even when your source arrives as MOV, MKV, WMV, FLV, AVI, WEBM, or MTS.
-You notice when a portal lists accepted formats in small print, when Windows colleagues cannot open your export, or when a CMS transcode step fails on an odd container.
-Converting to MP4 locally fixes compatibility without re-shooting and keeps sensitive footage off third-party upload sites.
+Upload forms, editors, and teammates often expect MP4 with H.264 video and AAC audio.
+Your source may arrive as MOV, MKV, WMV, FLV, AVI, WebM, or MTS.
+Converting locally fixes compatibility without re-shooting and keeps sensitive footage off random upload sites.

 MP4 is a container, not a single codec.
-Most “convert to MP4” tasks mean: put H.264 (or sometimes HEVC) video and AAC audio inside an MP4 file with a .mp4 extension web tools recognize.
+Most “convert to MP4” jobs mean: put H.264 (or sometimes HEVC) video and AAC audio inside a .mp4 file that web tools recognize.

-MOV, M4VExtension filtered by upload formSame codecs, universal extension
+MOV, M4VExtension filtered by a formSame codecs, familiar extension

 WMV, FLV, AVILegacy codecs or containersModern H.264 profile